liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/05-managing-the-target-platform-for-liferay-workspace.markdown

 develop against.
 This greatly decreases the need to manage dependencies and their versions when developing your app.
 For example, suppose you've developed your app for the current release of @product@, but then a new version is released.
-Of course, many of the artifact versions have incremented, so you must update your app to use the latest artifacts available.
+Of course, many of the artifact versions have incremented, so you may want to update your app's dependencies to match the exact artifacts in the
+@product@ version you're targeting.
 It can be a hassle tracking down artifact versions and updating your app accordingly.
 With the option to specify your target platform, you update your workspace to point to a different @product@ version and all your dependencies are updated to the latest ones provided in the targeted release.

 The option to target a specific @product@ version to develop against also offers additional features for those using
 [Liferay @ide@](/develop/tutorials/-/knowledge_base/7-1/liferay-ide) for
 development. @ide@ can index the configured @product@ source code to

-- provide advanced search ([tutorial](/develop/tutorials/-/knowledge_base/7-1/searching-product-source-in-liferay-ide))
+- provide advanced Java search (Open Type and Reference Searching) ([tutorial](/develop/tutorials/-/knowledge_base/7-1/searching-product-source-in-liferay-ide))
-- debug @product@
+- debug @product@ sources ([tutorial](/develop/tutorials/-/knowledge_base/7-1/debugging-product-source-in-liferay-ide))
-  ([tutorial](/develop/tutorials/-/knowledge_base/7-1/debugging-product-source-in-liferay-ide))

 These options in @ide@ are only available when developing in a Liferay